-Vision: CSE’s vision is to reach out and nurture the youth of the country through Faculties teaching environment by making them more aware about the science and politics of environmental issues.
-This in turn is bound to stimulate them to question the prevailing developmental patterns, lifestyle, and governance systems.
+Vision: CSE’s vision is to reach out and nurture the youth of the country through faculties teaching environment by making them more aware about the science and politics of environmental issues.
+This, in turn, is bound to stimulate them to question the prevailing developmental patterns, lifestyle, and governance systems.

 Components of the University Programme:

-Knowledge Conclave – This forum provides the members of the Green Educators’ Network access to CSE's vast network of environment educators, scientists, activists, policy makers, regulators, lawyers and journalists.
+Knowledge Conclaves: This forum provides the GEN members access to CSE's vast network of environment educators, scientists, activists, policy makers, regulators, lawyers and journalists.
 The focus of the Conclave is environmental education for a sustainable and equitable future.
-In addition to two National Knowledge Conclaves conducted in the year 2015 and 2016, CSE has also held a ‘Regional Knowledge Conclave’ at Kolkata in 2017.
+CSE has organised two Regional Knowledge Conclaves and six National Knowledge Conclaves over the years.

 Readers for Universities: Based on the feedback by network members that topical resource material was limited, CSE introduced its first Environmental Reader for Universities aimed at providing a well-rounded perspective towards the various environmental issues with the help of case studies, current data, infographics, etc. CSE’s GEN members are actively using and recommending the Reader as part of the curriculum or are planning to propose the inclusion of the same from the next session onwards.

 EarthWise, the GEN Newsletter: E-newsletters are released every month to the faculty members of CSE’s Green Educators’ Network.
 The content of the newsletter is based on the case studies/articles/blogs/ videos of the Down to Earth magazine and the DTE TV.
 These newsletters help our educators stay updated and also provide teaching assistance during their daily lectures.